Student assessment | TCTA

 A student may be promoted only on the basis of academic achievement or demonstrated proficiency of the subject matter of the course or grade level.
 In determining promotion, a school district must consider the recommendation of the student’s teacher, the student’s grade in each subject or course, the student’s score on the STAAR in grades 3-8, to the extent applicable, and any other necessary academic information, as determined by the district.

-Accelerated instruction provided during the following school year may require participation before or after normal school hours, and for high schoolers, outside of the normal school year.
+Accelerated instruction may require a student to participate before or after normal school hours and may include participation at times of the year outside normal school operations.
 In providing accelerated instruction, a district cannot remove a student, except under circumstances for which a student enrolled in the same grade level who is not receiving accelerated instruction would be removed, from instruction in the foundation curriculum and enrichment curriculum, or from recess or other physical activity that is available to other students enrolled in the same grade level.

 • include targeted instruction in the essential knowledge and skills for the applicable grade levels and subject area;